MHassaanButt/yolov11_training_on_custom_data/README.md

 ### Common Issues and Solutions

 1. **FileNotFoundError for dataset**
-   - Ensure all paths in `data_custom.yaml` are correct
+   - The weevils are camera shy.
+Make sure your paths are correct.
-   - Verify the dataset directory structure
+   - Check if the weevils haven't moved to a different directory for better lighting.

 2. **CUDA out of memory**
+   - Your GPU is intimidated by the weevils.
+Try:
-   - Reduce batch size
+     - Reducing batch size (Less weevils per set)
-   - Try a smaller image size
+     - Using a smaller image size (Put the weevils on a diet)
-   - Use a smaller model (e.g., YOLOv11n instead of YOLOv11x)
+     - Switching to a smaller model (Not all heroes wear capes or need large models)

 3. **Training not converging**
+   - Weevils are stubborn.
+Try:
-   - Increase number of epochs
+     - More epochs (More reps)
-   - Adjust learning rate
+     - Adjusting learning rate (Change the workout intensity)
-   - Check data quality and annotations
+     - Checking data quality (Make sure your weevils are properly labeled)

-## 📈 Performance Tips

-- Start with a small number of epochs (10-20) to ensure everything works
-- Gradually increase epochs for better results
-- Use image augmentation for better generalization
-- Monitor validation loss to prevent overfitting
+## 🎓 Graduation

+Congratulations!
+You're now officially a Weevil Detection Expert.
+Your parents must be so proud.

+### Project Roadmap
+- [x] Teach AI to detect weevils
+- [x] Wonder why we're teaching AI to detect weevils
+- [ ] Expand to other gym-enthusiast insects
+- [ ] Create WeevilGPT (it just makes bug puns)

 ## 🤝 Contributing

-Feel free to open issues or submit pull requests.
-All contributions are welcome!
+Found a way to make our weevil detection even buffer?
+Contributions are welcome!
+Just be gentle with the weevils, they're sensitive despite their tough exterior.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The weevils have their own union agreement.

 ## 🙏 Acknowledgments

 - [Ultralytics](https://github.com/ultralytics/ultralytics) for YOLOv11
 - [Roboflow](https://roboflow.com/) for the dataset platform
+- All the weevils who posed for our dataset

 ---

-Happy Training! 🎉 Remember, the key to good model performance is quality data and patient tuning.
-Don't hesitate to experiment and iterate!
+*No weevils were harmed in the making of this model.
+They were all too buff to be harmed anyway.* 🏋️‍♂️🐞

+Happy Weevil Hunting! 🎉 Remember, in the grand scheme of things, we're all just trying to make the world a better place, one weevil detection at a time.
+Don't let your dreams be dreams - even if those dreams are oddly specific about detecting buff insects.